T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 mindset (especially among dispensationalists and Zionists) of today that mix the two words as if

-they are one and the same when they are not, especially from the perspective of the ancient
+they are one when they are best not mixed, especially from the perspective of the ancient

 prophets.
 This is especially exacerbated by the presence of the modern ̶ day nation of Israel that